TGDivy/TGDivy/README.md

 ## 💬🌞

-> Giving back involves a certain amount of giving up. ~ Colin Powell
+> Be fascinated instead of frustrated. ~ Jim Rohn

 Made *Using GitHub Actions Chron Job and* [Zen Quotes API]( https://zenquotes.io/ )